Please look over these daycare facts to find out if Wag ‘n Woofs Dog Daycare is right for you and your pooch!

 - Water is available at all times of the day on all play floors, but your dog will likely consume more water when they get home from their busy day of playing.
 Watch their water intake after action packed daycare days to prevent upset stomachs.

 - Group Daycare isn’t always the best option for every dog.
 For the safety of the pack we can’t accept dogs with specific behaviors that put others at risk including aggression, fence jumping, and extremely rough play.
 We work hard to maintain a safe environment at Wag ‘n Woofs.
-We happily offer a solo play option for dogs who do better one on one or in small groups.
+Just because they are not a fit with our pack, doesn’t mean they are not social or may not enjoy a different doggy daycare.